 When a tooth is lost, whether to an injury or decay, if the empty space left behind is not occupied the structure of the mouth can begin to alter as a result.
-This can lead to progressive adverse effects that should be reviewed with Dr. Dyras or Hutcheson.
+This can lead to progressive adverse effects that should be reviewed with Dr. Dyras, Dr. Hutcheson or Dr. Zaluski.
 To start, the immediate area where the tooth is lost suffers adverse changes in the bone and gum support, typically in the form of tissue loss.

 These changes can spread to the neighboring teeth, resulting in loss of bone support and the teeth drifting into the vacated space.
 Additionally, the opposing tooth begins to move into the space in a process called “over eruption”- further jeopardizing the surrounding bone structure and teeth.

 These movements can lead to issues with a patient’s bite, as the teeth gradually become misaligned.
 As time passes the severity of damage to the mouth can escalate, as well as the measures needed to remedy it.
-Dr. Dyras or Hutcheson is the best resource to recommend a treatment plan to fit your unique situation.
+Dr. Dyras, Dr. Hutcheson or Dr. Zaluski is the best resource to recommend a treatment plan to fit your unique situation.